laravel/nova-docs/3.0/resources/fields.md

 :::tip Currency Field Versioning

 This documentation refers to the `Currency` field from v2.11.0 onwards.
 Prior to this, the field was incompatible with PHP 7.4.
 :::

 The `Currency` field generates a `Number` field that is automatically formatted using the `brick/money` PHP package.
-Nova will use `USD` as the default currency; however, this can be changed by modifying the `nova.currency` value.
+Nova will use `USD` as the default currency; however, this can be changed by modifying the `nova.currency` configuration value:

 ```php
 use Laravel\Nova\Fields\Currency;